katiejohnsonsf/Fear_and_Opportunity/README.md

 <br>

-* If fear of failure would prevent an individual from setting up a business
+Definition: If fear of failure would prevent an individual from setting up a business

 <br>

+### Researchers asked study participants...<p/>

 >"Would fear of failure prevent you from starting a business?"